Electronic Access

 See Day (2017) for a more technical and yet accessible description of the process.

 Proxy servers provide access either through a login server or based on the user's IP address.
 If we're on campus, then our authentication is IP based, since all devices attached to the university's network are assigned an IP from a pre-defined range of IP addresses.
-This makes access to paywalled content fairly seamless...when on campus.
+This attempts to make access to paywalled content seamless...when on campus.

 If we are off-campus, access is authenticated via a login method to the proxy server.
 When we attempt to access paywalled content from off-campus, we will see an EZproxy login URL.
 This looks something like this for accessing the ScienceDirect database: